 Notable features to check out in the parks are the George Washington statue, Make Way for Ducklings bronze statues (based on the popular children’s book), frog pond (empty during our visit in the summer but converts into an ice skating rink in the winter), and the bench during the scene in “Good Will Hunting” where Robin Williams’ character gives Will an earful about life.
 The Visitor Center is where the Freedom Trail and Black Heritage Trail tours originate and also sells cute gifts and souvenirs.

-7. Ride the Swan Boat in the Public Garden
+Go on a Swan Boat Ride in the Public Garden

 The iconic swan boat has been operating since 1870 and is still a non-mechanized paddle boat just like in its heyday.
 Although it’s a bit slow, riding the swan boat is perfect for young kids and older adults who want a calm and relaxing ride on the water.